Lilly Reale: Gotham FC

 Gotham FC announced on January 3, 2025, that they had signed Reale to her first professional contract on a three-year deal.
-Previously a center back in college, she was moved to the left back position by head coach Juan Carlos Amorós.
+Previously a center back in college, she was moved to left back by head coach Juan Carlos Amorós.
 She made her professional debut on March 15 as a substitute after Mandy Freeman was ejected late on the opening matchday against the Seattle Reign.
 The following week, she scored an own goal two minutes into her first professional start, a 2–0 defeat to the Orlando Pride.
 Despite the error, Amorós said she "was outstanding" over the rest of the game.
-She scored her first goal for Gotham on April 13, heading in the third in a 3–1 win over the North Carolina Courage.
+She scored her first professional goal for Gotham on April 13, heading in the third in a 3–1 win over the North Carolina Courage.
 On May 25, she started in the 2025 CONCACAF W Champions Cup final against Tigres and played the entire match as Gotham won 1–0 to become the inaugural winners of the competition.

 Reale played in all 26 league games, starting 21, as Gotham placed eighth in the standings.
 She had one goal and logged over 1,900 minutes in the regular season, with only Emily Sonnett playing more for the team as a defender.
-She was named the NWSL Rookie of the Year.
+In the playoffs, she started all three games as Gotham defeated the NWSL Shield winners Kansas City Current in the quarterfinals, defending champions Orlando Pride in the semifinals, and the Washington Spirit in the final.
+In the championship game, she was booked while containing Rosemonde Kouassi and substituted out after 63 minutes as Gotham won 1–0 on a goal from Rose Lavelle.
+She was named the NWSL Rookie of the Year and included in the NWSL Best XI Second Team at the end of the season.

+Reale began her second season with Gotham at the inaugural FIFA Women's Champions Cup.
+After losing 1–0 to Corinthians in the semifinals, she assisted the opening goal against AS FAR in the 4–0 win for third place at the Emirates Stadium.
+On March 14, 2026, she made a homecoming to Massachusetts as Gotham began the NWSL season against expansion team Boston Legacy.
+She played the full match in a 1–0 victory at Gillette Stadium.

+Boston Legacy

+On June 17, 2026, Reale was traded to the Boston Legacy in exchange for in allocation funds and in intraleague transfer funds, signing a four-year contract with her hometown club through 2029.